jstetich/DEP_Nutrients_sum/Analysis/DEP_Irradiance_Analysis.md

 we have data from too few dates for seasonal relationships to be taken seriously.
 A few sites show apparent seasonal trends, based on just a handful of dates from one year.
 While those sites influence model selection, the reality is, the trends can’t be trusted.
-We need to leave those sites out of any analysis that looks at seasonal patterns.
+We would have to leave those sites out of any analysis that looks at seasonal patterns, so we need to chose whether to model seasonal trends or include all sites in the analysis.
+We chose to include all sites, and thus must omit the seasonal predictor from the models.

-This model left out nonlinearities in response to day of year response at PRV70, hiding a seasonal pattern there.

 ``` r
 plot(emms_w) +